How Evaluations Work

 low | Weak case, significant issues identified |

-Reason Code
+Reason code

-We return reason_code when the system is able to classify the dispute precisely enough to determine a scheme-facing reason code.
+We return reason_code when the system is able to classify the dispute precisely enough to determine a card-network reason code.
 If the available information is not sufficient for a precise classification, reason_code is null and the failed checks will highlight the additional information needed.

-Failed Checks
+Failed checks

 The failed_checks array uses a format similar to Pydantic validation errors.
 Each entry identifies a specific issue: